-As you can see, some sunrooms have a solid ceiling while others have transparent ceilings.
-Both work.
+As you’ll discover in our photo gallery, some sunrooms have a solid ceiling with large windows, while others have transparent ceilings made of windows as well as walls made of windows.
 Some are a hybrid with large skylights.

 Common floors for sunrooms is tile; however, hardwood and carpet are solid flooring options too.
-If you’ll be entering the sunroom from outside frequently, tile is probably best because it’s the best type of floor to deal with water and mud.
+If you’ll be entering the sunroom from outside frequently, tile is probably best because it’s the best type of floor to clean!

 Sunroom vs. Covered Patio